riagarg/sano-be-test/README.md

 * Web standards
 * Error handling

-Feel free to refactor the provided boilerplate code and update anything that you think doesn't look right or could be improved.
+Feel free to refactor the provided boilerplate code or update anything that you think doesn't look right or could be improved.

 # Submitting the test
-Please email the fork/PR to us and give the GitHub users: `willgdjones`,  `jonathanmach` and `dsmurrell` access to the forked private repository.
+Please, give @sano-review access to the private repository and send us a link to the PR via email.